 The Totally Painless Starter Guide To Veganism

 While on the surface Bead & Reel is a fashion brand, I really view it more as a lifestyle.
 Sure the focus is often on clothing, but it's also on mindful living (I'm sharing tips everyday on our Twitter), empowering messages (hey, Instagram), and I don't forget about your body and home either (you can join me down the rabbit hole of Pinterest).
-Even with this weekly blog post, I try to create informative content that is teaching you things instead of selling you things (you may have noticed that I don't often link to our products - if you want to shop, you can find our full catalog above, not here!).
+Even with this weekly blog post, I try to create informative content that is teaching you things instead of selling you things.
 I want help make your life more meaningful, not just your closet.

 WHERE TO START

 As with anything you do, it's important to know your why.
 Yours may be different than mine, and that's okay, but changing any habit (including what you eat) can be challenging so you'll want a reason to return to any time you get frustrated or discouraged.
 These are some of my favorites resources to learn about the many reasons people choose a vegan lifestyle.